 At the same time, the various implementation of the smart city strategies confirms the existence of a thread linking knowledge infrastructure to the city design.
 In fact, whole new districts are created to serve the ICT evolution, and new means of digital ‘zoning’ is changing the conception of the traditional urban tissue.
 These areas are characterized by centrality, localized density, distance and proximity, and notions of relation and juxtaposition (Geropanta, 2016).

-“In every definition, you will find always three components – the city, ICT, and innovation” (Komninos,2016).
+“In every definition, you will always find three components – the city, ICT, and innovation” (Komninos, 2016).
 These are components that are interconnected and without these three components, we cannot really call a project smart.

-All over these layers, we have infrastructure: we have the software, application infrastructures, a platform dedicated software and more generic – on the top we have electronic layers.
+All over these layers, we have infrastructure: we have the software, application infrastructures, a platform dedicated software, and more generic – on the top we have electronic layers.

 In the third component (innovation) there are many different components – because innovation is about networking and communication capabilities.
 Here, we have clusters; we have technology districts, innovation systems, institutional systems, users systems innovation, local innovation, global innovation – a lot of layers also in that.

 So when you think of all the layers of the three components you understand that this is an extremely complex situation in all of that, because all of these components change very quickly.
-Considering also the technological evolution: Web 1 (one-way interaction) Web 2 (communication – content management systems), crowdsourcing, crowdfunding, the sensors, the cloud it becomes clear that the human adaptability and relevance is the most important for the future of the topic.
+Considering also the technological evolution: Web 1 (one-way interaction) Web 2 (communication – content management systems), crowdsourcing, crowdfunding, the sensors, the cloud it becomes clear that human adaptability and relevance are the most important for the future of the topic.

-We may believe that implementing a smart city project will help us enter in the 4th industrial revolution as winners.
+We may believe that implementing a smart city project will help us enter the 4th industrial revolution as winners.
 It will not.

 The cyber connection helps our cities perform better.
-Cities become more effective and ICT offer opportunities for ameliorating life quality.
+Cities become more effective and ICT offers opportunities for ameliorating life quality.
 However, the actual experience is not a recipe for any future step.
-Unless we invent a way to follow up the technological revolution, we might risk that in the near future robots will do our jobs, and we will not offer something new to the specific economic model.
+Unless we invent a way to follow up on the technological revolution, we might risk that in the near future robots will do our jobs, and we will not offer something new to the specific economic model.